ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 # JudgeIt - Automatic Eval Framework for Gen AI Pipelines

 The single biggest challenge in scaling any GenAI solution (like RAG, multi-turn conversations, or query rewriting) from PoC to production is the last-mile problem of evaluation.
 Statistical metrics (such as BLEU, ROUGE, or METEOR) have proven ineffective at accurately judging the quality of GenAI solutions, leaving human evaluation as the final step.
 However, human evaluation is slow and expensive, making it difficult to scale quickly.
-This is where 'JudgeIt' comes in—a framework designed to mimic human judgment with high precision and recall
+This is where 'JudgeIt' comes in—A framework designed to mimic human judgment with as good as precision and recall.

 JudgeIt is an automated evaluation framework designed to accurately and efficiently assess various Generative AI pipelines, including RAG, multi-turn query rewriting (conversation memory), text-to-SQL conversion, and more.
 This service enables users to conduct batch evaluations across these different Generative AI pipelines.
 Users can input datasets containing generated text along with corresponding golden text.
 JudgeIt then employs an LLM-as-a-judge to perform similarity evaluations as a human would do, between these inputs, providing an accurate assessment of the Gen AI pipeline's performance.